QUT-Digital-Observatory/gab_tidy_data/readme.md

 3. Ensure you are using an appropriate Python or Anaconda virtual environment

-4. Run the following to install Gab Tidy Data into your virtual environment in development mode.
-This means that you do not have to reinstall the tool if you change or update the code. *Note the full stop at the end of the command*
+4. Install the requirements by running:

-    `pip install -e .`
+   `python -m pip install -r requirements.txt`

-5. To test that installation ran correctly, run the following:
+5. Run the following to check that your environment is ready to run Gab Tidy Data:

-    `gab_tidy_data --help`
+    `python gab_tidy_data --help`

 ### Usage

-In your command line, ensuring you are using the Python or Anaconda virtual environment you used to install Gab Tidy Data, you can run the `gab_tidy_data` command:
+In your command line, ensuring you are using the Python or Anaconda virtual environment you used to install Gab Tidy Data requirements, and that you are in the folder containing `setup.py` and this readme, you can run `python gab_tidy_data`:

 ```
-gab_tidy_data [data_file_1.jsonl] [data_file_2.jsonl] [database_name.db]
+python gab_tidy_data [data_file_1.jsonl] [data_file_2.jsonl] [database_name.db]
 ```

 You may run the command with as many or as few JSON files (`.json` or `.jsonl`) as you like, and they will all be loaded into the database specified.
-The database filename must be the last argument provided to the `gab_tidy_data` command.
+The database filename must be the last argument provided to the `python gab_tidy_data` command.

 [Garc]: https://github.com/ChrisStevens/garc